Monty Python's Flying Circus: Lost sketches

 A Region 2 DVD release of Series 1–4 was released by Sony Pictures Home Entertainment in 2007.
 This included certain things which had been cut from the US A&E releases, including the "masturbation" line, but failed to reinstate most of the long-lost sketches and edits.
 A Blu-ray release of the series featuring every episode restored to its original uncut broadcast length was released by Network for the show's 50th anniversary in 2019.

-Rediscovered sketch Ursula Hitler, once deemed impossible to find, was rereleased with the 50th issue in 2019.
+Rediscovered sketch Ursula Hitler, once deemed impossible to find, was re-released with the 50th anniversary sets in 2019.
+Also some of the extra American broadcast material —for instance, the original parody of "Tonight" from West Side Story in the bus conductor sketch from season 3, episode 4 —were included as deleted scenes.